 We were going to re-chrome it, but I thought I would try to see if I could polish it up with Quick-Glo chrome cleaner:

 I worked mostly on the piece on the left.
-As you can see, some of the rust lifted but it’s still pitted and black.
+As you can see, some of the rust is gone but it’s still pitted and black.
 We’ll go ahead and get it re-chromed once we have a few more pieces to make it worth our while.

 Occasionally we’ll loose a small pieces like this if we’re not careful.
 When you are disassembling, always store the hardware in a Ziploc so they don’t get lost – and mark the bag so you remember what it is!

 He cut around the original ‘not for legal trade’ tag.
-I’m guessing this tag indicates it hasn’t been officially tested to ensure its meets government standards.
+I’m guessing this tag indicates there was no testing to ensure its meets government standards.
 Maybe that’s why this particular scale was no longer working accurately!

-It’s not completely finished without the chrome metal shield, but once that’s done it’ll look just as beautiful as the red one.
+It’s not complete without the chrome metal shield, but it still looks just as beautiful as the red one.

-Since this particular scale never worked, Hubs found another practical use for it.
+Since this particular scale never worked (as you’ll see below where I actually step on it), Hubs found another practical use for it.

 He uses it in the bedroom to store his slippers on so he remembers exactly where they are.